 While my health problems caused me a lot of anger and sadness in the beginning, I’ve mostly learned to accept them.
 I can still have negative emotions, such as after a dream where I had perfect health, but I have learned to accept my bad health.
 I am really happy about my ability to help others through my suffering though.
 Everyone can pray and write about the faith — I’m not the only one — but very few people suffer as much as I do.
 Other people are stronger than me, make more money than me, get married, and countless other things, but I get to suffer more.
 It’s what makes me unique.

-Still, I suffer greatly many days and ask if you can find it in your heart to pray for me.
-So many days I feel absolutely horrible.
-Nothing on earth is pleasing but serving others.
-In the worst moments, I ask Jesus to take me to heaven with him, but he insists I continue to live and suffer.
+Still, I suffer many days and ask if you can find it in your heart to pray for me.
+Some days I feel absolutely horrible.
+My suffering is a constant reminder that I will die one day.
+Some nights after getting into bed, I tell Jesus I am ready to go to heaven if he wills it, but I always wake up the next morning.
+It must be a sign that my suffering has purpose.
 I need the help of your prayers.
 God can work through you to give me the grace of patience in suffering.
 You can make a real difference in my life.
 I am eternally grateful for any help you can provide and will remember your aid when we meet in heaven.
 Thank you for taking the time to read this.